Your dog’s first season: caring for your bitch while she's in heat 3 min read

 Read more: 5 dog enrichment ideas!

-Menthol on the tip of the tail
+Add menthol to the tip of her tail

 This may help to cover the scent – especially useful if you have other dogs at home.